sebastiantoh/tp/docs/DeveloperGuide.md

 1. User requests to list sales.
 2. StonksBook shows a list of sales.
-3. User requests to delete a sale of a specified index.
+3. User requests to delete a sale.
 4. StonksBook deletes the specified sale.

     Use case ends.